-Discover the amazing story of this beautiful village and travel through time from it’s foundation 3,000 years ago to the present at Dunster's new community Museum.
+Discover the amazing story of this beautiful village and travel through time from it’s foundation 3,000 years ago to the present at Dunster's new Museum.

 The unique doll collection, the largest outside the V&A, was started by Mrs Mollie Hardwick in her Dunster cottage in 1957.
 Failing health had prevented her from getting about or travelling abroad, so the world and its dolls came to her as relatives and friends collected them on their travels.

 The Dolls Collection opened in 1971 and since then many more dolls have been added.
 There are now thousands of dolls spanning different time eras, cultures and manufacturers.
 There are Artists’ and Fashion Dolls and a unique collection of 20 “Sasha” Dolls in 1913 period dress, and the Bristol Red Cross Dolls.
 The collection is always growing so there are likely to be many new additions and faces if you have been before!